ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of showers and thunderstorms before 4am, then showers and thunderstorms likely.
-Mostly cloudy.
-Low around 59, with
+Cloudy.
+Low around 59, with temperatures
-         temperatures rising to around 63 overnight.
+         rising to around 63 overnight.
 North wind 3 to 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">